Car House Seeks $37 Million U.S. IPO Transaction (Pending:CARH)

 CARH has grown revenue but has been negatively affected by the pandemic and I’m not convinced the company has any meaningful differentiation in a fragmented or otherwise gated marketplace.

-Company & Customers
+Company And Customers

 Dongguan, China-based Car House was founded to facilitate the sale of automotive accessories as well as sell its own-sourced products of auto perfume and air fresheners.